The cohomological Hall algebra of a preprojective algebra: Introduction

+The present paper gives the first construction, geometrically or algebraically, of quantum groups in the affine setting beyond the Yangians, quantum loop algebras, and elliptic quantum groups.
+These new affine quantum groups have equality interesting properties, some of which are not available to the previously known cases: \begin{enumerate} \item Examples when $A$ is the connective $K$-theory, the Eilenberg-MacLane spectrum $H\bbZ/p$, or the algebraic cobordism can be found in \S~\ref{subsec:examples}. \item In particular, Lusztig proposed the existence of a family of quantum groups depending on a prime number $p$ and an integer $n$, with conjectural properties \cite{Lusz}.
+When $A$ is the Morava $K$-theory, we get such a family with evidence of satisfying the desired properties, including a stability property prescribed by Lusztig (Proposition~\ref{prop:stable}).
+A complete proof in the case when $n=0$ follows from the present paper. \end{enumerate}

 We construct an algebra, called the preprojective cohomological Hall algebra (CoHA), as well as an action of it on the $A$-homology of Nakajima quiver varieties associated to $Q$, following an approach similar to \cite{SV2}.
 The Nakajima-type raising operators are lifted as elements in this CoHA.
-We also construct a suitable extension of the preprojective CoHA, a subalgebra of which is a quantization of $U(\mathfrak{b}_Q[\![u]\!])$, where the quantization depends on the underlying formal group law of $A$.
-We study in details the test case when the formal group law is additive, and we show in this case the quantization is the Borel subalgebra of the Yangian $Y_\hbar(\fg_Q)$.
+We also construct a suitable extension of the preprojective CoHA, which roughly speaking is a quantization of a central extension of $U(\mathfrak{b}_Q[\![u]\!])$, where the quantization depends on the underlying formal group law of $A$.
+We study in detail the test case when the formal group law is additive, and we show in this case the quantization is the Borel subalgebra of the Yangian $Y_\hbar(\fg_Q)$.

 To describe the multiplication of the preprojective CoHA algebraically, we also give a shuffle formula.
 Historically, a shuffle description was not only used as an intrinsic way of defining quantum groups \cite{Ros}, but also provided interesting combinatorial information.
 For example, PBW property of quantum groups becomes transparent through the shuffle algebra (see, e.g., \cite{Ros2}), and the dual canonical basis has a purely algebraic description in terms of it \cite{Lec}.
 In this paper, we give a geometric description of the shuffle algebra.
-The multiplication of Nakajima-type raising operators can be calculated using the shuffle formula.
+The commutation relations among Nakajima-type raising operators can be calculated using the shuffle formula.

+The construction in the present paper follows similar idea as \cite{SV2}.
+When $Q$ is the Jordan quiver, the Nakajima quiver variety is isomorphic to $\Hilb^n(\Aff^2)$, the Hilbert scheme of $n$ points on $\Aff^2$.
+Schiffmann-Vasserot constructed an action of the elliptic Hall algebra on the equivariant $K$-theory of $\coprod_{n\in\bbN}\Hilb^n(\Aff^2)$ \cite{SV2}.
+Feigin-Tsymbaliuk independently constructed an action of the Feigin-Odesskii shuffle algebra on the equivariant $K$-theory of $\coprod_{n\in\bbN}\Hilb^n(\Aff^2)$ \cite{FT}.
+A homomorphism from the elliptic Hall algebra to the shuffle algebra is further given in \cite{SV2}, which is compatible with their actions.